ManuelGarreRos/CurrentSongObsPlugin/README.md

 - 🔎 Search songs by title or number
 - ▶️ Click any song to play it
 - ⏭️ Navigate with next/previous buttons
+- 🔀 Shuffle and loop settings persist across tracks
+- ⏭️ Next song preview shows on hover or when song is ending (85%+)

 ## Configuration